GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. Go back to the [RAG application](https://ignite-pg-rag-demo.azurewebsites.net/) and explore the RAG application.
 Try any query to test the limits of the application

+1. In [RAG application](https://pg-rag-demo.azurewebsites.net/) upload the JSON file with results from vector search `/Downloads/mslearn-pg-ai/Setup/Data`, The file should be already uploaded in your VM.
+Try any query to test the limits of the application.

 **Suggestions for queries:**
 1. `Water leaking into the apartment from the floor above.
 What are the prominent legal precedents from cases in Washington on this problem?`
 2. `When the landlord is sued in court for leaking pipes, infer and give examples of the number of times there was a favorable decision for the lessee?`

 ## Compare Results of RAG responses using Vector search, Reranker or GraphRAG